XaF/TraktForVLC/README.md

 share.

 #### Python version
-This version of TraktForVLC has been tested using Python 2.7.9
+This version of TraktForVLC has been tested using Python 2.7.9 and Python 3.4.2

 #### VLC version
 This version of TraktForVLC has been tested using VLC 2.2.0 Weatherwax